Josh4324/AuthPhp/README.md

 4. Open the XAMMP control panel and start the apache server

+5. Testing

+   - For the reset password email, the reset link starts with localhost:81 , change to appropriate one on your system

-5. To test Super Admin functions
+6. To test Super Admin functions

    - Use email - adesanyajoshua@ymail.com password - 12345

+7. To test Medical Team functions

+   - use email - adaobi@yahoo.com password - 12345

+8. To test Patients functions

+   - use email dot@yahoo.com password - 12345

+9. You can register new users and test as well